-- Professional time broken down into MU daily/hourly rates (artists, tutors, industry experts to support children and young people in a range of roles). - Staff costs (for ongoing support of children and young people in a range of roles), including PVG checks for any new or existing staff. - Venue/equipment hire, where appropriate. - Overheads of up to 20% of the projects total budget.
-Overheads are costs incurred for the support of your project such as a contribution to management costs, contribution to management staff salaries, heating and lighting or insurance. - Marketing, advertising and/or participant recruitment costs. - Associated travel costs. - Access costs including digital access costs, British Sign Language interpretation, audio description and captioning and Gaelic/Scots translation.
-These costs could also relate to more general participant access considerations such as for transport, subsistence, childcare and/or physical adaptation. - Monitoring and evaluation.
+- Professional time broken down into daily/hourly rates (artists, tutors, industry experts to support children and young people in a range of roles). - Staff costs (for ongoing support of children and young people in a range of roles), including PVG checks for any new or existing staff. - Venue/equipment hire, where appropriate. - Overheads of up to 20% of the projects total budget.
+Overheads are costs incurred for the support of your project such as a contribution to management costs, contribution to management staff salaries, heating and lighting or insurance. - Instrument/equipment costs up to 15% of the total project budge. - Training and continuing professional development costs for project staff, tutors and trainees of up to 5% of the total project budget. - Marketing, advertising and/or participant recruitment costs. - Access costs including digital access costs, British Sign Language interpretation, audio description and captioning and Gaelic/Scots translation.
+These costs could also relate to more general participant access considerations such as for transport, subsistence, childcare and/or physical adaptation. - · Monitoring and evaluation.